kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 - In CrossMgr, go to [Properties/RFID][RFID].
 Check that "**Use RFID reader During Race**" is enabled.
 Click "**Setup/Test RFID Reader...**"
 - Check the reader type is set to "**JChip/Impinj/Alien**"  The remote IP address and port fields will be greyed out, because CrossMgr does not originate the TCP/IP connection when using the JChip protocol.
 If a race is not in progress, start an RFID test.
 You should see a connection established in the Messages pane.
 - Go back to CrossMgrImpinj.
 At this point a connection to CrossMgr should be established and the right pane should have turned green.
 If it isn't working, try restarting CrossMgrImpinj and CrossMgr.
+- If all else fails, it's always worth rebooting Windows.

 ### Trigger-O-Matic isn't triggering

-Ensure the **Auto-Capture** toggle switch is not in the 'disable' position. v
+- Ensure the **Auto-Capture** toggle switch is not in the 'disable' position.
-The IR beam-break is a useful backup against RFID problems, but isn't reliable when the track is wide (eg. Darley Moor) or in bright sunlight.
+- The IR beam-break is a useful backup against RFID problems, but isn't reliable when the track is wide (eg. Darley Moor) or in bright sunlight.
 The 'auto capture' push button will trigger a recording manually, and its use should be encouraged for close finishes and where a rider's tags aren't reading.

-The Trigger-O-Matic is compatible with the sprint timer's tape switches.
+- The Trigger-O-Matic is compatible with the sprint timer's tape switches.
 They might be an alternative option?

 ### CrossMgrVideo isn't receiving triggers from CrossMgr

-Ensure that "**Photos on Every Lap**" is enabled in [Properties/Camera][Camera].
+- Ensure that "**Photos on Every Lap**" is enabled in [Properties/Camera][Camera].

-This stopped working once during the 2023 season, and we have not been able to reproduce the behaviour.
+- This stopped working once during the 2023 season, and we have not been able to reproduce the behaviour.
 Restarting CrossMgrVideo solved the problem in that instance, so try that?

 ### Murky images in CrossMgrVideo